easy-as-python/repo-man/docs/index.rst

 *************

 To configure repo-man, create a :file:`repo-man.cfg` file alongside your cloned repositories.
-This file is an INI-style file with sections, where each section name is a repository flavor.
+This file is an INI-style file with sections, where each section name is a repository type.
-In each repository flavor section, a single ``known`` property specifies a newline-delimited list of repositories.
+In each repository type section, a single ``known`` property specifies a newline-delimited list of repositories.

 A valid :file:`repo-man.cfg` file might look something like the following:

 .. code-block:: cfg

-   [some-flavor]
+   [some-type]
    known =
        repo-one
        repo-two

-   [some-other-flavor]
+   [some-other-type]
    known =
        repo-three